 We have also issued advice for people to restrict your consumption of fish from the lower Maribyrnong and Lower Yarra rivers.
 This is due to elevated levels of polychlorinated biphenyls (PCBs).

-Do not consume fish taken in Maribyrnong River upstream of Solomon’s Ford, Avondale Heights
+- Section marked in green: do not consume fish taken in Maribyrnong River upstream of Solomon’s Ford, Avondale Heights

-Avoid fishing, swimming or using water from Arundel Creek for stock watering.
+- Section marked in yellow: avoid fishing, swimming or using water from Arundel Creek for stock watering.
 Pets should also be kept out of Arundel Creek.

 Advice for Arundel Creek

 Arundel Creek is a tributary of the Maribyrnong River.
 Our testing has shown high levels of PFAS.
 Our advice for Arundel Creek is: